 By Allan warren (Own work) [CC BY-SA 3.0 or GFDL], via Wikimedia CommonsAlthough Salvador Dalí was born in Spain, the artist spent a short — but productive — stint in Monterey, during the 1940s.
 In 1941 he and his wife Gala called the Hotel Del Monte home for a year, before they relocated to what’s now the Lodge at Pebble Beach for another seven years.
 The Monterey Peninsula is the only place in the US where Dalí lived and painted; and today a local museum celebrates his coastal tenure.
-Dalí 17 (www.Dali17.com), which is named for the famed 17 Mile Drive where the artist once resided, houses a breathtaking collection of original etchings, lithographs and rare sculptures by the famous surrealist.
+The Dali Expo (www.thedaliexpo.com) houses a breathtaking collection of original etchings, lithographs and rare sculptures by the famous surrealist.
 And as the largest private Dalí collection in the country, it’s definitely a must-see on any Monterey itinerary.

 Located on Custom House Plaza, on the former site of the Museum of Monterey, the museum is easy to get to for wheelchair-users.
 Best bet is to park in the Fisherman’s Wharf parking lot, and go all the way to the south end of the lot, where you’ll find several accessible spaces.
 From there, it’s just a short level roll to the museum, which features level access, elevator access to the second floor, and accessible restrooms around the back.
 There’s also plenty of room for even the largest wheelchair to roam through the spacious galleries.

 The downstairs gallery is comprised of two contrasting exhibits.
 On one side there’s a collection of lithographs illustrating the Marquis de Sade’s provocative writings.
 The works give life to the author’s sadistic sexual fantasies and unrestrained morality, and although some are quite graphic, others leave a little more to the imagination.